-Pamela is thought by some to be an early feminist work because through the protagonist’s letters, readers got a sense of a woman’s emotions from her perspective and what it felt like to be in constant fear of sexual harassment.
+Pamela is thought by some to be an early feminist work because through the protagonist’s letters, readers got a sense of a woman’s emotions from her perspective (and what it felt like to be in constant fear of sexual harassment).

-The letter-writing form is conductive to protagonists who suffer from any kind of oppression because it’s a way for them to express how they’re feeling in the hope that someone will hear.
+You might be wondering: why can’t I just write in the first person and not bother with the letter part?
+I wondered about this too and then it hit me.
+The letter-writing form is conducive to protagonists who suffer from any kind of oppression because it’s a way for them to express how they’re feeling in the hope someone will hear.
 This expression allows us to truly empathise with them and see the world through their eyes.

-When a protagonist addresses one person only it is —monologic, two letter writing protagonists— dialogic, or more—polylogic.
+When a protagonist addresses one person it’s:

-The latter two however allow for differing points of view and the switching between documents creates a really interesting effect.
+The latter two however, allow for differing points of view, the switching between documents creating an interesting effect.
 Perhaps we become acquainted with a character and feel comfortable with their perspective until another document proves we can’t trust them.
 Perhaps we become concerned for their safety after discovering a piece of information of which they’re unaware.

-Turning to a different genre, we can look to one of the most famous epistolary novels of all time: Bram Stoker’s Dracula.
+Turning to a different genre, we can look to one of the most famous epistolary novels of all time, Bram Stoker’s Dracula.
 Although there are long passages of monologic letter writing, as a whole, the tale can be defined as polylogic because it also contains newspaper articles and one very creepy ship’s log.

 Dracula is officially in England; and while Mina is unaware of the danger she and her loved ones are in, as readers we’ve been privy to information that allows us to see the bigger picture, making us fearful for the protagonists’ safety.